 Chasing or fighting each other

 There are many reasons to fight each other.
-The incompatibility of the fish, lack of food, overcrowded aquarium, and territoriality in fish are some of them.
+The incompatibility of the fish, lack of food, overcrowded aquarium, and territoriality of fish are some of them.

 Why is gurami dying?